Your free guide to the probate process

 When you have decided what to keep, what to sell and what to donate, you should decide which services will be of most use to you:

 When choosing a removal company, always use a reputable business which is part of the British Association of Removers (BAR) or the National Guild of Removers and Storers (NGRS).
 Ensure they are fully insured for collection and transit and that they have CRB checked.

 Alternatively, you could hire a van and do the removal yourself.
-This will save some money but of course you will have to move everything yourself too, and this could be very difficult especially if there is a lot of bulky items like furniture.
+This will save some money, but of course, you will have to move everything yourself too, and this could be very difficult, especially if there are a lot of bulky items like furniture.
 Packing and loading carefully can make an impact on whether your items arrive at your new location safely.

 The simplest solution to dealing with a probate clearance is to call Cullen’s Clearances.
 At Cullen’s Clearances, we can clear, load and dispose of everything you need to get rid of, from single items to multiple truckloads.
 We charge by volume cleared, so you won’t pay for skip space you don’t use, and we donate and recycle wherever possible.

 Alternatively, there are a lot of waste contractors or ‘Man & Van’ operators you will find in your local directory.
 If you wish to opt for one of these, ask for a reference, proof they are licensed to carry waste, and confirmation that their employees are CRB checked and insured before you make any bookings.

 We also recommend that you research the company in Check a Trade, where all companies are vetted and monitored, to avoid choosing a rogue company.
 Cullen’s Clearances are also part of the Check A Trade scheme.